justtrackio/kinesis-admin/README.md

 bun run dev
 ```

-The frontend development server will typically run on `http://localhost:5173` (or another available port).
-It will proxy API requests to the backend running on `http://localhost:8080`.
+The frontend development server will run on `http://localhost:5173` and proxy API requests to `http://localhost:8080`.

 ## Building and Running with Docker

-You can build and run the entire application as a single Docker container.
+The Docker image uses a multi-stage build with Caddy serving the frontend and proxying API requests to the Go backend.

+### Architecture

+- **Caddy (port 8080)**: Serves frontend static files and proxies `/api/*` requests to the backend
+- **Go Backend (port 8081)**: Handles Kinesis API operations
+- Frontend static files are served from `/var/www/html`
+- Runtime configuration can be customized by mounting `config.json`

 ### 1. Build the Docker Image